 Chickpea flour is a necessary ingredient in a plant based kitchen.
-It has so many different purposes cooking, but above all of it has incredible nutritional benefits.
-It is a great source of protein, calorically dense, and can be snuck into so many recipes.
+It has so many different purposes and uses in cooking, but above all of it has incredible nutritional benefits.
+It’s a great source of protein, calorically dense, and can be used as a replacement for flour in so many recipes.

-I used a blender for this recipe because I still do not have the luxury of owning a food processor (maybe one day), but it worked perfectly fine.
-As long as you stop blending a few times to scrape the sides and make sure everything is getting grounded up, you should be A OK.
+I used a blender for this recipe because at the time I didn’t own a food processor!
+But let me tell you, it worked perfectly fine.
+Just pause the blending a few times to scrape the sides to ensure that everything is grinded evenly.
 If I can do it, you can too.

-- Rinse chickpeas and dry well with a paper towel.
+- Rinse dried chickpeas. dry well with a paper towel.

-- Throw chickpeas in the food processor or blender until the mixture turns into a fine powder.
+- Throw chickpeas in food processor or blender and mix until the mixture turns into a fine powder.

-- Sift the powder to remove any pieces of chickpea that did not get finally chopped.
+- Sift the powder to remove any pieces of chickpea that did not get finely chopped.